 - Tenderness or swelling near the affected joint

 - Pain in the back, neck, or legs

 Diagnosing Facet Disease

 To successfully diagnose facet disease, your physician will examine your symptoms with a routine physical, and confirm the diagnosis using diagnostic imaging, such as an MRI or CT scan.

-Treatment for Facet Disease
+Treatment for Facet Disease in Minnesota

 Non-surgical treatment options for facet disease are aimed at relieving pain.
 Common treatments include: